DarkSlayerzOne/dotnet-microservice/README.md

-# A .NET Microservice template
+# A .NET REST template

 A simple api that generates Chuck norris jokes .Inspired by chuck norris jokes